Bayesian optimisation of poloidal field coil positions in tokamaks: Introduction

 While well-established, rail-based methods can restrict the PF coil design space, often rely on estimated objective function gradients, and can struggle with multiple competing objectives.
 They are primarily suited to conventional aspect ratio tokamaks, where PF coil rails are placed outside (and close to) the toroidal field (TF) coils, sometimes leading to intersection issues.
 BO, on the other hand, performs gradient-free global optimisation, can handle diverse constraints, and uses a surrogate model of the multi-output objective function to intelligently guide function evaluations.
 This helps balance exploration of new designs and exploitation of known optimal designs, leading to high levels of data efficiency.

-Despite these advantages, the adoption and application of BO in fusion engineering and design has, so far, remained relatively limited. \cite{brown_multi-objective_2024,brown_sample-efficient_2024} use BO to optimise the current-profiles in STEP.
-Their goal was to improve six key properties of the safety factor profile.
-They additionally demonstrate that BO performs better than a genetic algorithm with the same number of black-box function evaluations. \cite{mehta2024} use BO to find the parameters such as neutral beam injection power, plasma current, and plasma elongation in the DIII-D tokamak that safeguard against disruption during the ramp-down phase.
-Similarly, \cite{pusztai2023bayesian} use BO to mitigate the impact of disruptions in ITER by exploring how injected deuterium and neon can minimise runaway electron currents, transported heat, and quench time post-disruption. \cite{jarvinen2022bayesian} also investigate runaway electron currents using BO as an advanced sampling method to help calibrate uncertainty and minimise the discrepancy between simulations and experimental data.
-For fusion component design, \cite{humphrey2023} demonstrates BO to minimise stresses in parametrised divertor monoblock under fusion conditions.
-The most relevant work to ours is that of \cite{nunn2023}, who use multi-objective BO to optimise TF coil shapes to reduce both financial costs and magnetic ripples (which affect plasma stability and performance).
-In contrast, our approach deals with more computationally expensive, failure-prone plasma equilibrium simulations without analytic objective/constraint functions, necessitating the use of a classifier alongside the surrogate model (as we will see later on).
+Despite these advantages, the adoption and application of BO in fusion engineering and design has, so far, remained relatively limited. \citet{brown_multi-objective_2024}\citep{brown_sample-efficient_2024} aimed to improve six key properties of the safety factor profile by using BO on the current profiles in STEP.
+They also demonstrate that BO performs better than a genetic algorithm with the same number of black-box function evaluations (as we will do later on). \citet{mehta2024} use BO to find the parameters such as neutral beam injection power, plasma current, and plasma elongation in the DIII-D tokamak that safeguard against disruption during the ramp-down phase.
+Similarly, \citet{pusztai2023bayesian} use BO to mitigate the impact of disruptions in ITER by exploring how injected deuterium and neon can minimise runaway electron currents, transported heat, and quench time post-disruption. \citet{jarvinen2022bayesian} also investigate runaway electron currents using BO as an advanced sampling method to help calibrate uncertainty and minimise the discrepancy between simulations and experimental data.
+For fusion component design, \citet{humphrey2023} demonstrate the use of BO to minimise stresses in parametrised divertor monoblocks under fusion conditions.
+The most relevant work to ours is that of \citet{nunn2023}, who use multi-objective BO to optimise TF coil shapes to reduce both financial costs and magnetic ripples (which affect plasma stability and performance).
+In contrast, our approach deals with more computationally expensive, failure-prone plasma equilibrium simulations without analytic objective/constraint functions, necessitating the use of a classifier alongside the surrogate model.